digpublishing/catalogues-study/content/scholarly-content/value.md

 \

-> I know museums and galleries have been trying to get mobile for the last 30, 40 years.
+> I know museums and galleries have been trying to get mobile for the last thirty, forty years.
 They've been trying to reach out to a new audience...This is just a natural next step forward.
 And I think accessibility is key.

-Not only does the online environment extend these institutions' reach among general audiences in the U.S., but it provides opportunities to serve audiences in other countries as well.
-One participant who works in west Africa spoke passionately about how these kinds of online, open-access resources could be extremely valuable to students and scholars in developing nations who have less access to libraries or databases such as JSTOR:
+Not only does the online environment extend these institutions' reach among general audiences in the United States, but it provides opportunities to serve audiences in other countries as well.
+One participant who works in West Africa spoke passionately about how these kinds of online, open-access resources could be extremely valuable to students and scholars in developing nations who have less access to libraries or databases such as JSTOR:

 > So what I view to be an amazing strength of all four of the projects we've looked at is that they are something that someone can look at on a smartphone, which is way more widely used and available among university students who I've met abroad than books in a library or articles that exist behind databases that are pay-based.